ioccc-src/winner/2014/README.md

 We apologize on the delay of sending the authors the tarball for them to review.
-There were some unforeseen events, such as unplanned mandatory business travel, the death of a IOCCC judge mother, etc. that impacted our planned schedule for building the tarball of this year's winning entries.
+There were some unforeseen events, such as unplanned mandatory business travel, the death of an IOCCC judge's mother, etc. that impacted our planned schedule for building the tarball of this year's winning entries.

 During some of these forced delays, we took the time to better automate